Transgender health care: Transgender Law Center

 Transgender Law Center is a national trans-led organization founded in 2002, that is dedicated to advocate for the rights and well-being of transgender and gender nonconforming people with legal advocacy, policy initiatives, and community empowerment.
 Transgender Law Center expand their work to multiple important areas, including but not limited to, healthcare access, education, employment and housing.

 They advocate for better healthcare access for transgender people with multiple efforts.
 With policy advocacy and litigation efforts, Transgender Law Center advocates for laws and regulations to require insurance companies to cover gender-affirming care and engages in legal actions to fight against and challenge practices and policies that are discriminatory towards transgender people.
 Transgender Law Center also engages in public awareness campaigns and community engagements to ensure the significancy of transgender healthcare along with the barriers and unmet needs that are being advocated reflects real-world experiences, hoping to shift public perceptions and gain support for necessary changes to be made.
 For the professionals, Transgender Law Center provides education and trainings for healthcare providers and other professionals to make efforts into increasing awareness and promoting equal and competent care for transgender people.
 In effort to provide more resources, they address systemic challenges and organize guides and reports on best practices for transgender healthcare.
 Last but not least, Transgender Law Center offers direct support and gives legal support to those who are facing healthcare discriminations, in need of resources or referrals, and more.

 Lambda Legal

-Lambda Legal is a United States national organization that advocates for the rights of LGBTQIA+ people and those who are living with HIV since 1973.
-They make the effort to make changes to policies at all federal, state, and local levels for LGBTQIA+ rights, while engaging with health departments to ensure that the current regulations and guidelines are aligned with the needs of LGBTQIA+ community.
+Lambda Legal is a United States national organization that advocates for the rights of LGBTQ people and those who are living with HIV since 1973.
+They make the effort to make changes to policies at all federal, state, and local levels for LGBTQ rights, while engaging with health departments to ensure that the current regulations and guidelines are aligned with the needs of LGBTQ community.

 Notably, Lambda Legal's involvement has led to several successful legal attempts in expanding not only healthcare rights but also protections for transgender people.
-They served as legal attorneys for the LGBTQIA+ community along with those living with HIV, with all their closed to current active cases published on their website.
+They served as legal attorneys for the LGBTQ community along with those living with HIV, with all their closed to current active cases published on their website.